Alternative fashion

+Alternative fashion or alt fashion is fashion that stands apart from mainstream, commercial fashion.
+It includes both styles which do not conform to the mainstream fashion of their time and the styles of specific subcultures (such as emo, goth, hip hop and punk).
+Some alternative fashion styles are attention-grabbing and more artistic than practical (goth, ganguro, rivethead), while some develop from anti-fashion sentiments that focus on simplicity and utilitarianism (grunge, rocker, skinhead).

+Characteristics

+Alternative fashion styles often originate as ways of expressing attitudes towards individuality, consumerism, social constructs on behavior, self-expression, and/or disillusionment with what is viewed as "normal" society.
+Many styles are influenced by music and the dress style of individual bands or musicians.
+While the qualities of individuality and open-mindedness are associated with alternative fashion, levels of conformity within subcultures, judgemental behaviors and expressions of feelings of superiority exist within certain alternative fashion communities just as they exist in aspects of mainstream fashion and culture.
+Pressure to 'fit in,' even just within a small niche community, may influence personal style.

 Historical and sociological perspectives

 Alternative fashion is often considered a modern concept but it, and the concept of subculture it is often related to, have existed for centuries.
-As covered in Ken Gelder's exploration of the history of alternative culture patterns in Western society, "Subcultures: Cultural Histories and Social Practice," alternative fashions have often been used to identify, and even stereotype, members of groups with value systems that diverged from common culture.
+As covered in Ken Gelder's exploration of the history of alternative culture patterns in Western society, Subcultures: Cultural Histories and Social Practice, alternative fashions have often been used to identify, and even stereotype, members of groups with value systems that diverged from common culture.
 Gelder states that alternative fashions have traditionally been related to subcultures that have been identified by mass society as: